INGV/caravel-dante-java-api/docs/GetApi.md

     Double lon = 3.4D; // Double | Specify the central longitude point for a radial search in WGS84 (i.e. 12).
     Double minradius = 3.4D; // Double | Specify minimum distance from the geographic point defined by latitude and longitude in Degrees (i.e. 1.5).
     Double maxradius = 3.4D; // Double | Specify maximum distance from the geographic point defined by latitude and longitude in Degrees (i.e. 5).
     Double minradiuskm = 3.4D; // Double | Specify minimum distance from the geographic point defined by latitude and longitude.
-Kilometers. **This is an INGV extension to the FDSN specification.**
+Kilometers.
     Double maxradiuskm = 3.4D; // Double | Specify maximum distance from the geographic point defined by latitude and longitude.
-Kilometers. **This is an INGV extension to the FDSN specification.**
+Kilometers.
     Double minmag = 3.4D; // Double | Limit to events with a magnitude larger than or equal to the specified minimum (i.e. 1.5).
     Double maxmag = 3.4D; // Double | Limit to events with a magnitude smaller than or equal to the specified maximum (i.e. 7.3).
     Double mindepth = 3.4D; // Double | Specify minimum depth (kilometers), values increase positively with depth (i.e. 0).